Function to read adolescents' data from one file

 # Load the adolescent data from the folders downloaded from the UK data service.

-files_adolescent <- list.files("data-raw/us/", pattern = "_youth.sav", recursive = TRUE, full.names = TRUE)
+<- list.files("data-raw/us/", pattern = "_youth.sav", recursive = TRUE, full.names = TRUE)

 files_adolescent <- files_adolescent[str_detect(files_adolescent, "ukhls")]

-data <- map(files_adolescent, read_adolescent_data)
+files_adolescent <- map(files_adolescent, read_adolescent_data)

-# Combine adolescent data from different waves (files) into long format
+data # Combine adolescent data from different waves (files) into long format

 # Removes SPSS labels from variables & values

-data <- bind_rows(data, .id = "wave")
+<- bind_rows(data, .id = "wave") data

 # Exclude any teenagers from the adolescent data that are under 10 or over 15

-filter(between(age_dv, 10, 15)) %>%
+data filter(between(age_dv, 10, 15)) %>%

 select(-age_dv)